davidsyntex/Storm-of-Istra/Storm of Istra - Core Rules.md

 **Double ranged attack**: If your are fighting with a ranged weapon that doesn't need to be reloaded or that you have actions enough to reload, you can make a double ranged attack.
 If your first attack is a natural even roll (hit or miss), you can make a second attack as a free action.
 You gain a -2 damage penalty to both attacks.

 **Lethal hunter**: Once per game, choose an enemy, the Critical Hit range of your attacks against that enemy expands by 2 (usually from 20 to 18+) for the rest of the game.

+# Scenarios

+Will be added in Version 3.